 The most common form of male hair loss is androgenic alopecia (male pattern baldness).
-This typically starts with a receding hairline or crown, with some men noticing their loss as early as their twenties.
-Men who experience hair loss early on tend to develop extensive balding, if no proactive action is taken.
+This typically starts with a receding hairline or thinning crown, with some men noticing hair loss as early as their twenties.
+Men who experience hair loss early in life tend to develop extensive balding, if no preventative action is taken.

-As the follicles miniaturise they still remain active.
-This means that medical treatments can help reverse the miniaturising process, if actioned early.
+As the follicles miniaturise, they still remain active.
+This means that medical treatments can help reverse the miniaturising process, if acted upon in time.
 If caught too late, then it is notoriously difficult to regrow the weakened hairs.
 At this stage, hair restorative surgery is a viable option to relocate your DHT immune hair from the back and sides of your scalp.

 Why are the hairs at the back and sides of a bald man’s head resistant to thinning?
 The honest answer is that nobody knows the exact reason.
-One popular theory states that losing your hair on top helps to thermoregulate the heat of your head once the sweat glands on your face deactivate, following the growth of facial hair during puberty.
+One popular theory states that losing your hair on top helps thermoregulate the heat of your head, once the sweat glands on your face are less effective following the growth of facial hair during puberty.

-It is perfectly normal to seek treatment to stop and reverse hair loss through medication or surgery.
 Typically, the best candidates for hair transplant surgery are those already using hair loss medication to help strengthen their thinning hair.
-It’s important to remember that your donor hair is not infinite and must be managed correctly to get the most out of your precious supply.
+It is important to remember that your donor hair is not infinite, and must be managed correctly to get the most out of your precious supply.